 Qualification(s) required for entry of this programme.
 Details Level 2 1.
 Key skills requirements/ diploma levels And/or 2.
 GCSEs required at C or above GCSE Maths and English at Grade D or above will be considered along with any other equivalent level 2 qualifications Level 3- At least one of the following 3.
 AS/A Levels 4.
 Advanced Diploma 5.
 BTEC/National Certificate diploma 6.
 VDA:AGNVQ:AVCE:AVS 7.
 Access to HE or year 0 provision 8.
 International Baccalaureate 9.
 Irish/Scottish Highers, British Highers All level 3 qualifications will be considered and in addition all applicants will be interviewed.
-Appropriate subject areas will normally be in the discipline of health and social care, however qualifications in others subjects may be considered and discussed at interview.
-Work experience Considered on individual merit Other HE qualifications/ non- standard awards or certificates.
+Appropriate subject areas will normally be in the discipline of health and social care, however qualifications in other subjects may be considered and discussed at interview.
+Work experience Considered on individual merit

+Other HE qualifications/ non- standard awards or certificates.
 Applicants from other Health & Social Care foundation degrees who wish to enter the programme of study at level 5 will be considered on an individual basis.
-Appropriate subject areas will normally be in the discipline of health and social care, however qualifications in others subjects may be considered and discussed at interview.
+Appropriate subject areas will normally be in the discipline of health and social care, however qualifications in other subjects may be considered and discussed at interview.
 APEL APCL4 Possibilities Applicants for APEL/APCL will be dealt with on an individual basis.
 Students must apply for this through the Higher Education Office providing full details of the qualifications/experience they wish to be considered.
 Plymouth University regulations will apply to all applications.
 Direct entry onto level 5 of the programme of study by those individuals who have successfully gained a level 4 health and social care foundation degree will be considered on an individual basis.
 Interview/ portfolio requirements In order to continue the ethos of widening participation that is established in our FdA and FdSc programmes of study we feel that applicants with a proven record of experience as a health and social care practitioner at the correct level and who can demonstrate relevant experience through portfolio plus an interview may be eligible to enter the award.
-All relevantly qualified applicants will be interviewed Yes.
+All relevantly qualified applicants will be interviewed Independent Safeguarding Agency (ISA) / Disclosure and Barring Service (DBS) clearance required: Yes.
 This will be an additional cost to the applicant prior to commencing the course.
 Petroc will apply for each applicant and once each applicant receives their DBS Petroc will scrutinise the outcome.
 Whilst Petroc is awaiting the DBS outcome each applicant will be asked to submit a Criminal Records Self Declaration form in order to self-declare any previous or pending convictions.
-If any previous or pending convictions are declared the applicants Criminal Records Self Independent Safeguarding Agency (ISA) / Disclosure and Barring Service (DBS) Declaration form will be submitted to Petroc's clearance required: Professional Issues Committee.
-A decision will be taken by the Committee and the offer of a place will not be confirmed until the outcome of the Committee is known and the fitness to practice of each applicant can be guaranteed.
-A mandatory Occupational Health Screening Assessment will also need to be undertaken by every applicant prior to the commencement of the programme of study.
-Currently there is no additional charge for this assessment.
+If any previous or pending convictions are declared the applicants

-University of Plymouth Academic Partnerships Programme Quality Handbook UK 20-21 Page 11 of 144 Last Saved: 27/04/2022
+University of Plymouth Academic Partnerships Programme Quality Handbook UK 22-23 Page 12 of 176